lbnl-science-it/scienceit-docs/docs/hpc/software/languages/python.md

 ```

 When you load `intelpython`, `intel-oneapi-compilers` and `intel-oneapi-mpi` are also loaded because we have added `mpi4py` package linked to Intel MPI library to the Intel Distribution of Python.

+## Using Dask

+[Dask](https://www.dask.org/){:target="_blank"} {{ ext }} is available both in the `anaconda3` and `intelpython` modules.
+Dask can be useful when you are working with large datasets that don't fit in the memory of a single machine.
+Dask implements lazy evaluation, task scheduling and data chunking that makes it useful when performing analysis on large datasets.

+!!! note "Dask JupyterLab Extension"

+    Dask JupyterLab Extension can be used to manage Dask clusters and monitor it through various dashboard plots in JupyterLab panes.

+    To install dask-labextension once you have a python module loaded:

+    ``` bash
+    python -m pip install dask-labextension
+    ```